Adding sample/locus data

 locusinfo!(::PopData, metadata::Pair{String, Vector}; categorical::Bool = false)

-Add an additional locus information to PopData
+Add an additional locus information to PopData metadata.
+Mutates PopData in place.
+Metadata

-must be in the same order as the samples in locusinfo(PopData)
+must be in the same order as the samples in locusinfo(PopData).

 Arguments

-: A Pair of :ColumnName => [Values]
+metadata: A Pair of :ColumnName => [Values]

 Keyword Arguments